biud436/InitialEditor/README.md

 # How to start on Mac OSX (Apple Silicon M1)

-you have to run the shell script file such as `build.sh` and execute the command such as `npm run start`
+you have to run the shell script file such as `build.sh` and execute the command such as `npm run start` or `fn + F5`

 ```sh
 sudo chmod +x ./build.sh